-In response to the growing global health crisis directly impacting the Mahoning Valley, CFMV has created a fund to address pressing needs of Valley residents.
+In response to the global health crisis directly impacting the Mahoning Valley, CFMV created a fund to address pressing needs of Valley residents.
 Focused currently on the impact of COVID-19, this fund is intended to become a long-term resource to assist our community now and in the future when needs arise.

 Joint Application and Coordination

 The Community Foundation of the Mahoning Valley, The Raymond John Wean Foundation and The Youngstown Foundation created the Mahoning Valley COVID-19 Response and Stabilization Application for Nonprofits.
 This common application allowed grantees to submit the same request to any one of the foundations or all three at the same time, simplifying the application process and expediting funding decisions.

 This funding opportunity is now closed.
 Organizations looking for funding can visit the Apply for a Grant page to review open grant opportunities and guidelines.

 - Ohio Urban Renaissance ($5,000): To directly impact the quality and efficiency of the organization's programs, facility, and organizational infrastructure.
 Ohio Urban Renaissance serves over 100 high school to late adolescent-aged Youngstown youth and operates from the Ohio Urban Renaissance Center that O.U.R. acquired and is restoring on the City's north side.
 Networking efforts with various community organizations and partnerships have led to additional resources for the youth engaged with O.U.R.
 This was part of a $35,000 collaborative grant awarded with the Williams Swanston Charitable Fund, and three other component funds of the Community Foundation: the Arnett Family Fund, the Kennedy Family Fund and the Willanna and William DiCiero Memorial Fund.